ProcedureCreating Databases Show topic URL in address bar

 If the database software has been installed on Microsoft Windows, the system sets the Startup Type for the X Server to Automatic so that it is started automatically when the computer is started.

-For Unix/Linux systems, you have to start the X Server of the remote database computer explicitly to be able to manage a database on this computer.
+For Unix/Linux systems, you have to manually start the X Server of the remote database computer to be able to manage a database on this computer.
 More information: X Server, Starting the X Server

 • To create a database on a remote computer that uses Microsoft Windows, you must have administration rights for the remote computer as well as log on as batch job authorization.